 You can also share content from others with your followers.

 Posts with images get over six times more engagement than text-only content.
 Add images, YouTube videos, and SlideShare presentations to your updates.

 A great social feature on LinkedIn is the ability to start a group with a specific interest.
 If you can connect your business to a general topic that engages people, you can set up a group, start a discussion and make sure members know about your business.

 Tip #10 Participate in Other Groups

 It’s not enough to create your own group; you need to be active in existing communities and interact with other users.
-The idea is not to spam groups with posts about your business but to engage in an actual conversation that creates real connections.
+Do not spam groups with posts about your business.
+Engage in the conversations to create real connections.

 Despite its professional focus, LinkedIn is still a social network.
 To succeed here, you need to be a social player, one who engages with people.

-The good thing about LinkedIn is that it helps you interact with the right people by showing circles of connectivity; i.e., who your connections are connected to.
+The good thing about LinkedIn is that it helps you interact with the right people by showing who your connections are connected to.
 Browse through profiles of your connections and see who they’re involved with.
 You might discover a valuable lead.

 Creating and maintaining an active social media presence can be overwhelming for small businesses, who often lack the resources to devote to it.
 Kitchen Design Partner can get you started or they can manage your LinkedIn presence alone, or they can take on all of social media for your business, whatever you need.
 Contact them to find out about their programs.